tfpauly/draft-privacypass-for-tls/draft-pauly-privacypass-for-tls.md

 # Security Considerations

 Servers redeeming Privacy Pass tokens in TLS handshakes need to take care to avoid replay attacks.
-Using a redemption context in the challenge makes it far easier to validate that tokens are new and unique.
+Using a fresh redemption context in the challenge ensures that tokens are equally fresh and unique.

 Token issuance types that don't require clients talking to an issuance server with a new network request for every token generation will have better properties